neo/resume/README.md

 ___[@Jam3]__ (Member of [FWA Club 100])_
 October 2016 - Present

+- Lead development of the [award-wining](https://thefwa.com/cases/yesterday-today-tomorrow) ever-evolving interactive experience visualizing the stories on Twitter about COVID-19: [Yesterday, Today, Tomorrow]
+  - Daily serverless data digest with the Twitter API
 - Lead development of the Google Cloud showcase: [Healthcare Security]
 - Contribute to the [project generator] ([v1], [v2] and v3) of the team
   - Bring best practices and agreed conventions into the seed template for most of the projects in the company